 Facebook is one of the biggest online marketing platforms.
 No wonder many businesses heavily rely on Facebook Ads to sell their product or services.
 In this post, I’ll share with you some untapped Facebook Ad strategies that will potentially improve your ROAS (return on ads spent) by over 100%.

-The strategies may look simple but the truth is that many do not implement all in a campaign, hence leading to unsuccessful ad campaign.
+The strategies may look simple, but the truth is that many do not implement all in a campaign, hence leading to an unsuccessful ad campaign.

 Anyway, without wasting time, let’s get to it.

 When setting up your Facebook ad (campaign), under budget, you’ll be asked to choose either a lifetime budget or a daily budget.